-Pumpkin Pie has always been one of my favorite pies growing up, and every Thanksgiving I look forward to making this recipe.
+Pumpkin pie has always been one of my favorite Thanksgiving pies growing up, and every year I look forward to making this recipe.
 In fact, one could argue that it's not quite Thanksgiving without it.
-This gluten-free and dairy-free version is made without any refined sugar or evaporated milk!
+This gluten-free pumpkin pie recipe is incredible, paired with the most delicious golden buttery flaky crust!
+(For those who need a dairy-free crust option, see the recipe card below).

 Jump to: